 22.1.2 Scope

-The services provided to the MAC by the VHT PHY consist of two protocol functions, defined as follows:
+The services provided to the MAC by the VHT PHY consist of the following protocol functions:

-a) A PHY convergence function, which adapts the capabilities of the physical medium dependent

-(PMD) system to the PHY service.
-This function is supported by the physical layer convergence

-procedure (PLCP), which defines a method of mapping the PSDUs into a framing format (PPDU)
+a) A function that defines a method of mapping the PSDUs into a framing format (PPDU)

-suitable for sending and receiving PSDUs between two or more STAs using the associated PMD
+suitable for sending and receiving PSDUs between two or more STAs.

-system.

-b) A PMD system whose function defines the characteristics and method of transmitting and receiving
+b) A function that defines the characteristics and method of transmitting and receiving

 data through a wireless medium between two or more STAs.
 Depending on the PPDU format, these